-- The cancellation of the registration of Transelec S.A. shares in the CMF securities registry. - ii.
-Additional matters necessary for the implementation of the agreements of the aforementioned meeting. - 5) On June 18, 2024, the following material fact was reported:
+- i.
+The cancellation of the registration of Transelec S.A. shares in the CMF securities registry. - ii.
+Additional matters necessary for the implementation of the agreements of the aforementioned meeting. - 5) On June 18, 2024, the following essential fact was reported:

-The Transelec S.A.
-Board of Directors, agreed to report as a material fact, among other matters, to request and process the voluntary cancellation of the registration of the Company's shares in the CMF Securities Registry.
+The Transelec S.A. extraordinary shareholders' meeting held on June 17, 2024, agreed to report as an essential fact, among other matters, to request and process the voluntary cancellation of the registration of the Company's shares in the CMF Securities Registry.